YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 1. Select the scene geometry where you want to add the NavMesh.
 2. In the Inspector window, click **Add Component**.
 3. Select **Navigation > NavMesh Surface**.
-4. In the NavMesh Surface component, specify the necessary settings.
+4. In the **NavMesh Surface component**, specify the necessary settings.
 5. When you are finished, click **Bake**.
 The NavMesh is generated and displayed in the scene as a blue overlay on the underlying scene geometry whenever the Navigation window is open and visible.